Policies and Procedures

 SECTION 10 – DISPUTE RESOLUTION AND DISCIPLINARY PROCEEDINGS

-Violation of the Agreement, these Policies and Procedures, violation of any common law duty, including but not limited to any applicable duty of loyalty, any illegal, fraudulent, deceptive or unethical business conduct, or any act or omission by a Consultant or Affiliate that, in the sole discretion of the Company may damage its reputation or goodwill (such damaging act or omission need not be related to the Consultant’s or Affiliate’s Wealtheo™ business), may result, at Wealtheo™’s discretion, in one or more of the following corrective measures:
+Violation of the Agreement, these Policies and Procedures, violation of any common law duty, including but not limited to any applicable duty of loyalty, any illegal, fraudulent, deceptive or unethical business conduct, or any act or omission by an Affiliate that, in the sole discretion of the Company may damage its reputation or goodwill (such damaging act or omission need not be related to the Affiliate’s Wealtheo™ business), may result, at Wealtheo™’s discretion, in one or more of the following corrective measures:

-- Requiring the Consultant or Affiliate to take immediate corrective measures;
+b.
+Requiring the Affiliate to take immediate corrective measures;

-- Wealtheo™ may withhold from a Consultant or Affiliate all or part of the Consultant’s or Affiliate’s bonuses and commissions during the period that Wealtheo™ is investigating any conduct allegedly violative of the Agreement.
-If a Consultant’s or Affiliate’s business is canceled for disciplinary reasons, the Consultant or Affiliate will not be entitled to recover any commissions withheld during the investigation period;
+e.
+Wealtheo™ may withhold from an Affiliate all or part of the Affiliate’s commissions during the period that Wealtheo™ is investigating any conduct allegedly violative of the Agreement.
+If an Affiliate’s business is canceled for disciplinary reasons, the Affiliate will not be entitled to recover any commissions withheld during the investigation period;

-- Suspension of the individual’s Consultant Agreement or Affiliate Agreement for one or more pay periods;
+f.
+Suspension of the individual’s Affiliate Agreement for one or more pay periods;

-- Transfer or removal of some or all of a Consultant’s or Affiliate’s downline Consultants from the offending Consultant’s or Affiliate’s downline organization.
+g.
+Transfer or removal of some or all of an Affiliate’s downline Consultants from the offending Affiliate’s downline organization;

-- Involuntary termination of the offender’s Consultant Agreement or Affiliate Agreement;
+h.
+Involuntary termination of the offender’s Affiliate Agreement;

-- Suspension and/or termination of the offending Consultant’s Wealtheo™ website or website access, or Affiliate’s link or website access;
+i.
+Suspension and/or termination of the offending Affiliate’s link or website access;

-- Any other measure expressly allowed within any provision of the Agreement or which Wealtheo™ deems practicable to implement and appropriate to equitably resolve injuries caused partially or exclusively by the Consultant’s or Affiliate’s policy violation or contractual breach;
+j.
+Any other measure expressly allowed within any provision of the Agreement or which Wealtheo™ deems practicable to implement and appropriate to equitably resolve injuries caused partially or exclusively by the Affiliate’s policy violation or contractual breach;